LeoJuguet/report-internship2024/report.typ

 The final implementation for the arrays feature counts around 3,000 lines of code.
 The previous safety checker that performed more checks has 7,000 lines of code.
 However, around 1,000 lines of code in the new safety checker are for extending the MOPSA AST and translating the Jasmin AST to MOPSA.

-= Future
+= Conclusion and future work

+This new safety checker, written with MOPSA, check that scalar variable are well initialized, the array access are in bounds, and successfuly check is array are well initialized, when there are initialized from one border to the middle.
+Moreover the support of contract allow to check function independently, and check to check property, like the initialization of array.
+Futhermore, with the modularity of Mopsa, the code is simple to extend and maintain.
-This new safety checker, written with MOPSA, is faster than the previous one, and the way MOPSA is built provides some ideas to add more checks inside the safety checker.
+This implementation is also faster than the previous one, and the way MOPSA is built provides some ideas to add more checks inside the safety checker.
 However, implementing the support of basic memory will be necessary to support a larger proportion of Jasmin programs.
 But without a doubt, it is possible to implement this with MOPSA, without significant loss in speed.

 It seems that with MOPSA, it is possible to handle more checks on values, such as verifying if an array is initialized with only 0s.